mike-matera/intro-to-rdbms/projects/using_public_data_2.md

 ## Export Your Data

-For the final submission export your data from MySQL as an SQL dump file.
+You can use either MySQL or Jupyter notebook.
+If you use MySQL export your data as an SQL dump file.
+If you use Jupyter export the sqlite file.

 ## Turn In